 An attractive Reinman page that includes impressive rendering of buildings, trees, animals and figures.
 "The Temptation of Jesus", Bible Tales for Young Folk # 3, December 1953

 Original artwork to Reinman's cover for The Shadow # 1, August 1964.
 His use of blacks and scratchy lines provides an atmospheric touch.

 Much or Reinman's work outside of comics remains a mystery.
-It certainly includes undiscovered paintings and advertising art (a field he moved to after he left comics; he was also a courtroom artist), but could include book or record cover illustratons and movie posters, such as the one below.
-Further research into the work of Paul Reinman may open the door for a better assesment of him artistic talents.
+It certainly includes undiscovered paintings and advertising art (a field he moved to after he left comics; he was also a courtroom artist), but could include book or record cover illustrations and movie posters, such as the one below.
+Further research into the work of Paul Reinman may open the door for a better assessment of him artistic talents.

-Paul Reinman Bustin' Loose movie poster, circa 1981
+Reinman Bustin' Loose movie poster, circa 1981